 The good news is that it’s very possible to see the majority of the highlights from our 3 day self-drive itinerary by basing yourself in Reykjavik, and taking tours from the city.
 This also has the advantage that you can find somewhere to stay for three days, and not have to be packing or unpacking.
 You’ll also have time to explore the city, either on one of your days, or in the evenings.

-We have a detailed guide to the best day trips from Reykjavik, which we definitely recommend you take a look at.
-However, in summary, here’s our suggestion of which tours we think would be the best options for your 3 days.
+We have a detailed guide to the best day trips from Reykjavik, which we do recommend you take a look at.
+Here’s our shortlist of the day trips we think work best for a 3 day visit.

 The Golden Circle is relatively close to Reykjavik, and thus makes for a popular day trip.
 There are a wide range of operators offering Golden Circle day trips from Reykjavik, including: